Liam-Scott-Russell/git-ctf/README.md

 #### Git

-To make sure that git is installed, run the following command in your terminal:
+To make sure that Git is installed, run the following command in your terminal:

 ```sh
 git --version